Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 The province is undertaking a series of initiatives to achieve a net-zero electricity grid by 2050 – a realistic and achievable timeline that will allow the province to decarbonize the grid while ensuring Saskatchewan households and businesses have access to affordable, reliable electricity.

-As part of the affordable power plan, Saskatchewan will continue to use a mix of energy sources that ensure reliable baseload power, including natural gas, while increasing use of renewables such as wind and solar.
+As part of the affordable power plan, Saskatchewan will continue to use a mix of energy sources that ensure reliable baseload power, including coal, natural gas, and renewables such as wind and solar.
+This is part of Saskatchewan’s all-of-the-above approach to meeting growth demands as we bridge to nuclear baseload power generation.

-The affordable power plan also includes use of OBPS compliance payments from the electricity sector to support SaskPower’s transition to a clean power grid, with a dedicated investment fund to deploy Saskatchewan’s first small modular reactor.
+The affordable power plan also includes use of OBPS compliance payments from the electricity sector to support SaskPower’s transition to a clean power grid.

 Other initiatives that support the transition to a lower carbon economy include: